TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/TypoScriptConfiguration/Index.rst

 .. _files-and-directories:

-Files and Directories
+Files and directories
 =====================

-First of all, we create two new files in the sitepackage directory structure, which will contain all TypoScript configurations.
+First of all, we create two new files in the site package directory structure, which will contain all TypoScript configurations.
 By following the official conventions of their file and directory naming, TYPO3 knows how to include them automatically.